 If your child can’t read those words, hold off on spelling lessons until he can read at this basic level.
 For most kids, spelling comes much more easily after they know how to read.
 (We’ll discuss a possible exception later in this post.)

 For example, in All About Reading Level 1 a number of important reading skills are thoroughly and systematically taught.
-Students review the first sound for each phonogram and learn how to blend these sounds into words.
-They hone their reading ability with phonemic awareness skills like rhyming and alliteration.
-And they gradually add additional phonogram sounds.
+Students learn the sounds of the phonograms and learn how to blend these sounds into words.
+They gain phonemic awareness skills like rhyming and alliteration.
+They learn how words work.

-Ideally, you want to start teaching spelling by the end of first grade.
+Ideally, you should start teaching spelling by the end of first grade.
 But if your child is older than that, don’t despair!
 All About Spelling is perfect for older kids as well.

 Some kids are actually able to wrap their minds around spelling more easily than reading.
-I’ve noticed that these kids are usually very analytical, and some of them have tried to learn to read so many times that they are just frustrated with the whole process.
+These kids are usually very analytical, and some of them have tried to learn to read so many times that they are frustrated with the whole process.
 Most often, their previous reading programs have let them down and they feel like they’ve hit a wall.
 But when they start fresh with All About Spelling, it’s like a light bulb goes on.

-Instead of trying yet another reading program—and fearing that they’ll never be able to read—they have a fresh start with spelling, and everything begins to make sense.
+Instead of trying yet another reading program—and fearing they’ll never be able to read—a fresh start with spelling might be exactly what they need.
 It’s not normally the way it works, but for some kids, learning to spell actually makes reading easier!
 We’ve heard from many delighted parents and tutors who report that their students’ reading level increased a couple of grade levels as they worked through All About Spelling.
 That’s what I like to hear!

-If your child can read, it’s the perfect time to begin spelling instruction—just don’t wait too long!
+We just considered a variety of scenarios, but for the vast majority of students, the answer to “When do I start?” is very simple: If your child can read, it’s the perfect time to begin spelling instruction.
+Just don’t wait too long!

 Photo credit: The Unlikely Homeschooler